 Make sure to give yourself lots of time in the morning to get ready and get out the door.
-Leaving yourself feeling stressed every morning to make it to school on time can take its toll on your mental health.
+Leaving yourself feeling stressed every morning to make it to school on time can take a toll on your mental health.
 Try not to do this to yourself daily.
 Before bed each night, set out the things you will need in the morning, like your outfit, homework, or keys.

 Time management is key.
 You will be very busy and have lots of responsibilities.
 Being aware of everything that needs to be done and making a plan to accomplish it all is the best way to prevent stress and burnout.